-Exclusive tour costs for one day start at £170.00 for a 2 person booking, then an additional £60.00 per person up to 5 persons.
+Exclusive tour costs for one day start at £190.00 for a single person booking

-For larger group costs just contact us to discuss your requirements.
+Larger group costs will be slightly less per person, just contact us to discuss your requirements.

 January in Norfolk for big skeins of Pink-footed Geese, plus Bean & White-fronted Geese.
 Marsh & Hen Harrier, Peregrine, Merlin plus Barn & Short-eared Owl.
 Bewick's & Whooper Swan, Cranes, divers, grebes & seaduck.
 Snow Bunting, Twite Shorelark, Crossbills, Hawfinch & Brambling.